OmarMiniesy/Notes/AWS Cloud/CloudTrail.md

 ### General Notes

-> Audit and log everything that happens in the AWS account by recording all API calls.
+> Audit and log everything that happens in the AWS account by recording all [[Application Programming Interface (API)]] calls.

 Provides an event history:
 -   who has logged in